The view down the Giant Steps in Paradise Valley

 You need to know you’re traveling through a bear corridor

-The Lake Annette hike is easy and straightforward.
-Follow well-signed trails, sticking at signed intersections to the Paradise Valley Trail.
-There are two crossings of Paradise Creek on sturdy bridges before you reach an intersection at the 4.2 km mark.
+There are two crossings of Paradise Creek on sturdy bridges – one at 3.6 km and another shortly after that.
 At the second of the bridge crossings, there are particularly good views of the north face of Mount Temple.

 Cross Paradise Creek again at 5.2 km and then hike on a moderately steep trail to reach Annette Lake.
 It’s a nice place for a picnic lunch.